 Which Is Better Sheep or Goats?

 It has been said that shepherds protect sheep from getting injured by their environment, while goatherds protect the environment from their goats.
 While a very simplified conclusion, this is one way to put the difference between sheep and goats.

 Both animals have their uses.
+They are both productive animals.
 You can also raise them on a farm or a homestead with relative ease.

 Ultimately, which animal is best for your needs will depend on what you are looking for from the livestock.
 So, think about what you want to raise the livestock for and start from there.

 It’s important to know the difference between goats and sheep so you can choose which is best for your farm.
-There isn’t one animal that is better than the other; just choose based on your personal preferences.
+There isn’t one animal that is better than the other; just choose based on your personal preferences and what you hope to gain from raising them.
 You could even keep both!
 They will get along well together.